webscreens/screen-enumeration/security_and_privacy.md

   * The display's refresh rate in hertz
   * The display's overscan insets within its screen's bounds.
-* Whether the display is not visible (e.g. closed laptop): useful for recognizing when displays may be active but not visible.
+* Whether the display is not visible (e.g. closed laptop): useful for recognizing when displays may be active but not visible
+* Whether the screen is mirroring content from another screen: useful for recognizing when a laptop is mirrored to a projector

 ## 2.2 Is this specification exposing the minimum amount of information necessary to power the feature?